 “Maximizing the outcome of your dental implant surgery”

 If you are considering dental implants, you must have healthy gums and adequate jawbone to support the implant.
 If the bone under your gums is not tall enough, not wide enough or both, you will need to add bone to your jaw before implants can be placed.
-Bone grafts are a routine procedure performed by our experienced Tampa & Clearwater Dentists, laying a strong, solid foundation for implants.
+Bone grafts are a routine procedure performed by our experienced dentists, laying a strong, solid foundation for implants.

 Bone Grafting Defined